carpentries-incubator/gap-lesson/episodes/01-command-line.md

 {: .callout}

 Many functions in GAP refer to `Set`s.
-A set in GAP is just a list with no repetitions, no holes, and and elements in increasing order.
+A set in GAP is just a list with no repetitions, no holes, and elements in increasing order.
 Here are some examples:

 ~~~
 gap> IsSet([1,3,5]); IsSet([1,5,3]); IsSet([1,3,3]);